gbv/beaconspec/beacon.md

 ## Dataset meta fields

-The set that all source URIs in a link dump originate from is called the **source dataset** and the set that all target URIs originate from is called the **target dataset**.
+The set that all source identifiers in a link dump originate from is called the **source dataset** and the set that all target identifiers originate from is called the **target dataset**.
 Dataset meta fields contain properties of the source dataset or target dataset, respectively.
 See [](#mapping-dataset-meta-fields-to-rdf) for examples of this meta fields.

 ### SOURCESET